pantsjj/PromptKeeper-ext/ChromeStore/STORE_CONTENT_v2.md

 • Formalize, Clarify, Shorten: One-click refinement tools.
 • Zero API Keys: Works offline, completely free.

+AI tools live in the full-page PromptKeeper editor so you can iterate deeply on prompts without cluttering your chat window.

 ☁️ GOOGLE DRIVE SYNC
 Your prompts, everywhere.
 • Automatic backup to your private Drive AppData folder.